ZDOTOOO/wind64_Bypass/README.md

 > # **Imabot's wind64 EAC Bypass for Rec Room**
-Unpatched EAC Bypass made for Rec Room by Imabot#0001 & neptune#1995 (me), used JUN - AUG.
+Unpatched EAC Bypass made for Rec Room by Imabot#0001 & neptune#1995 (me), used JUN - AUG 2022.
 Im releasing this publically due to skids profitting off our work.

 > **Prerequisites:**
 - Make sure you're using a physical machine that you have admin/root access on (will not work for most vps & cloud hosting solutions) (obviously)